ckeditor/ckeditor5/docs/getting-started/integrations/next-js.md

 ## Preparing a build

-First, you will use the Builder.
+First, you will use the [online builder](https://ckeditor.com/ckeditor-5/online-builder/).
 It is a web UI that lets you create a custom build of CKEditor&nbsp;5 and download the code as a `.zip` package.

-Update npm install?
+The online builder is a powerful tool that lets you effortlessly create a rich text editor tailored to your needs.
+With the online builder, you can choose the desired editor type and plugins, configure the toolbar, and choose the UI language for your editor.

+You can learn more about creating custom builds of CKEditor&nbsp;5 with the online builder in the {@link getting-started/legacy-getting-started/quick-start-other#creating-custom-builds-with-online-builder Customized installation} guide.

 ## Setting up the project